 - Hyaluronic acid

-If you have dry skin, it’s important to avoid ingredients that might irritate it or dry it out more.
-There are multiple ingredients that irritate many skin types; others are particularly hard on dry skin.
+If you have dry skin, it’s important to avoid ingredients that could exacerbate irritation or dryness.
+There are multiple ingredients known to irritate many skin types; others are particularly harsh for dry skin.

 - Sodium lauryl sulfate

 Hyaluronic acid helps rehydrate skin by attracting water to the skin’s surface, then binding the water molecules with the tissue.
 When included in a face mask formulation, this acid can deeply penetrate the skin – so it can keep working long after you’ve rinsed off your mask.